FAQ

 Enviro Vehicle Pass

-Enviro Vehicle passes are required for each vehicle entering the 2025 festival*.
+Enviro Vehicle passes are required for each vehicle entering the 2026 festival*.
 To purchase an Enviro Vehicle pass, please visit the Bass Coast Tickets page.

-$5 from every pass will be donated to a Merritt-based non-profit organization.
+A percentage of every pass will be donated to a Merritt-based non-profit organization.
 Thank you for carpooling and supporting environmental sustainability.

 *motorcycles are excluded.